shanemin/web-services_cloud-based-systems/assignment_2/README.md

 - In the virtual environment, type `flask run --port=5001` to start the microservice

 ### Troubleshooting:
 Pip3 might complain about missing libraries.
-If so, type the following into the virtual environments:
+If so, try typing the following into the virtual environments:
 - pip3 install flask
 - pip3 install flask-jwt-extended